wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.5.0 - Released on 16 April 2025 =
+= 1.5.6 - Released on 31 October 2025 =
-* New: WPSwings Calendly Embed
-* New: WPSwings Twitch Embed
-* New: WPSwings Strava Embed
-* Enhancement: Addition of  Shortcode tabs
+* New: Introduced a powerful "Flipbook Generator" that converts any uploaded PDF or image set into an interactive flipbook.
+* New: Added  "short Code support"  to easily embed flipbooks on any page or post.
+* New: Added  "advanced customization options"— configure height, width, view type, flip sound, cover page, and more.
+* New: Added support for creating "multiple flipbooks", each with a unique ID and independent configuration.
+* New: Added an "intuitive admin interface" for managing flipbooks and inserting their shortcodes effortlessly.
-* New: Compatibility with the latest WC(9.8.1) and WP(6.8)
+* New: compatibility with the latest WP(6.8.3) and WC (10.3.3)